Mazed4D/postboard-fe/README.md

 pw: testpass

-This account is NOT automatically created upon deployment and has to be registered manually.
+This account is NOT automatically created upon deployment and **has to be registered manually**.